PericlesHat/PericlesHat/README.md

 I am currently a master's student in Computer Science at Emory University.
 Before that I recieved my bachelor's degree from Shenzhen University.
 My research interests are in machine learning, specifically in the fields of multimodal graph learning.

 - 🔭 I’m currently working on
-  -  3D Scene Understanding
+  -  EHR-based Predictions
-  -  Visual Question Answering
+  -  Graph Neural Network
 - 🌱 I’m currently learning
   -  Multimodal Graph Learning
 - 📫 How to reach me: ziyang.zhang2@emory.edu